eva-nikolai/eva-nikolai.github.io/Resume.md

 ### PROFESSIONAL EXPERIENCE

-**KENT STATE UNIVERSITY** Kent, OH <br> **Athletics Marketing Intern** August 2021 - July 2022 <br> - Guided 10 junior team members in executing competition and campus promotional campaigns and grassroots marketing, driving community engagement and improving the culture at revenue-generating sporting events <br> - Conducted market research with 2 interns, exploring opportunities to integrate the NFT industry trend and analytics into the athletics marketing plan; Presented competitive analysis of NFTs in college athletics and actionable recommendations to
+**KENT STATE UNIVERSITY** Kent, OH <br> **Athletics Marketing Intern** August 2021 - July 2022 <br> *Guided 10 junior team members in executing competition and campus promotional campaigns and grassroots marketing, driving community engagement and improving the culture at revenue-generating sporting events <br> *Conducted market research with 2 interns, exploring opportunities to integrate the NFT industry trend and analytics into the athletics marketing plan; Presented competitive analysis of NFTs in college athletics and actionable recommendations to